redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

        | ... [snip]                                                                                     |
        +----------------------------+------------+-----------+---------------+-----------+--------------+

-As you can see in the example output above, all meters are list for all resources that existed since metering began (modulo data expiry if configured).
+As you can see in the example output above, all meters are listed for all resources that existed since metering began (modulo data expiry if configured).
 We can use the `--query` option to limit the output to a specific resource, project or user for example.

        $ ceilometer meter-list --query project=PROJECT_ID_Y;user=USER_ID_B
        +----------------------------+------------+-----------+---------------+-----------+--------------+